-Biodiversity Net Gain is an approach to development that seeks to leave biodiversity in a better state than before.
+BNG is an approach to development that seeks to leave biodiversity in a better state than before.
 Where a development has an impact on biodiversity it encourages developers to provide an increase in appropriate natural habitat and ecological features over and above that being affected.
 It is hoped that the current loss of biodiversity through development will be halted and ecological networks can be restored.
-It still relies on the application of the mitigation hierarchy to avoid, mitigate or compensate for biodiversity losses.
-It is additional to these approaches, not instead of them.
+It relies on the application of the mitigation hierarchy to avoid, mitigate or compensate for biodiversity losses.
 It uses a metric as a proxy for recognising the negative impacts on habitats arising from a development and calculates how much new or restored habitat, and of what types is required to deliver sufficient net gain.
+Natural England have produced an introductory brochure to net gain and a case study on how it can be applied to port development.

 ‘Environmental Net Gain’ is a term that covers multiple environmental benefits.
 Whilst ENG does not yet have a single agreed definition, in Defra’s public consultation on Biodiversity Net Gain (BNG) it was defined as: “In short, this means improving all aspects of environmental quality through a scheme or project.
 Achieving environmental net gain means achieving biodiversity net gain first, and going further to achieve increases in the capacity of affected natural capital to deliver ecosystem services and make a scheme’s wider impacts on natural capital positive.”